jahidhiron/todo-app/README.md

 # Description

-This repository is about Udemy teaching purpose as a instructor
+This repository is used as teaching purpose on Udemy